jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 a <Link to="/blog/2023-06-23-samba-and-timemachine/">previous post</Link>, I discussed
 the settings that are necessary to support macOS Time Machine backups.
 Again, we will need to add those settings to this `smb.conf` as we wish to support that platform for one of the two shares that we will create.
-Add the following, lines to the `[global]` section of the server configuration file.
+Add the following lines to the `[global]` section of the server configuration file.
 A detailed discussion of these lines can be found in the post referenced above.